-- 1. The Government include provisions similar to those of the Accessible Sports Grounds Bill in a Government Bill; and - Ministers report regularly to Parliament on the progress made (a) by the Premier League and by the Football League, and (b) on comparable action by the operators of other large stadia (House of Lords, 2016).
+- 1. The Government include provisions similar to those of the Accessible Sports Grounds Bill in a Government Bill; and - 2.
+Ministers report regularly to Parliament on the progress made (a) by the Premier League and by the Football League, and (b) on comparable action by the operators of other large stadia (House of Lords, 2016).

 In March 2016, the House of Lords' Select Committee on the Equality Act and Disability published a report, 'The Equality Act 2010: The impact on disabled people', which questioned the effectiveness of the Act in combating disability discrimination.
 The results of their consultation revealed that disabled people felt that a dedicated Disability Discrimination Act and a single Disability Rights Commission, worked better for disabled people than a single Equality Act.
 After reviewing the evidence from disabled people and disabled peoples' organisations, one of the findings was that inaccessible leisure facilities deny disabled people the opportunity to participate equally in society (House of Lords, 2016).
-The Committee considered written evidence from the charity Level Playing Field on the provision of disabled People at the time, Justin Tomlinson MP.
+The Committee considered written evidence from the charity Level Playing Field on the provision of disabled access facilities at Britain's sports grounds and questioned the Minister for Disabled People at the time, Justin Tomlinson MP.
 Tomlinson (2016) was of the opinion that most football clubs in England were lacking in provision and said it was unacceptable that supporters who were wheelchair users were often separated from their fan base and located with the fans from the opposing team (House of Lords, 2016).